 “Excuse me, then.”
 She leaves for the bathroom.

 Daniel calls home.
 Gordon answers on the second ring.
 “Hello?”
+His British public school accent is crisp.

 “Daniel!
 So, how was the flight?
 Did you have dinner with Derleth?”
+He makes it sound like the title of a mystery novel.

 “I did.
 But I’ll tell you more about that tomorrow, I promise.
 Right now, I have a question for ya.”